Ullaakut/astronomer/README.md

 ## Thanks

-Thanks to the authors of [spencerkimball/stargazers](https://github.com/spencerkimball/stargazers) and the [GitHub contributions API](https://github.com/Didericis/github-contributions-api) 🙏
+Thanks to the authors of [spencerkimball/stargazers](https://github.com/spencerkimball/stargazers) 🙏

 ## License